 Legislation to be introduced to commemorate late-congressman Elijah Cummings with USPS stamp

-BALTIMORE - Maryland Congressman Kweisi Mfume will be introducing legislature next week that would honor late Congressman Elijah Cummings.
+BALTIMORE - Maryland Congressman Kweisi Mfume will be introducing legislation next week that would honor the late Congressman Elijah Cummings.

 The legislation, which will be introduced on Jan.
 17, would be an issuance of a commemorative stamp from the United States Postal Service.

-Cummings, a Congressman in the House of Representatives, from Baltimore, died while in office in 2019.
+Baltimore-born Cummings, a long-time congressman in the House of Representatives, died while in office in 2019.

-He was the first Black lawmaker to achieve the honor of lying in state at the nation's Capito
+He was the first Black lawmaker to achieve the honor of lying in state at the nation's Capitol.

 for more features.